 Linda Tuck Chapman: Advisor.
 Educator.
 Author.
 Expert.
 Linda is a recognized subject-matter expert, trusted advisor, published author and popular speaker.
 As former Chief Procurement Officer in three major banks, her clients benefit from her experience, expertise and pragmatic approach.

-Linda is creator/professor of the “Certified Third Party Risk Management Professional” (C3PRMP) for SIG University, based on her book “Third Party Risk Management: Driving Enterprise Value”, available on Amazon.
+Linda is creator/professor of the “Certified Third Party Risk Management Professional” (C3PRMP) program for SIG University, based on her book “Third Party Risk Management: Driving Enterprise Value”, available on Amazon.
 Her expertise is frequently profiled in industry-leading publications such as The RMA Journal, Wall Street Risk Journal and Future of Sourcing, strengthened by her extensive network, professional associations and SIG University.